-First Priority Second Priority Tota Develop a Natural Resource Plan and funding mechanism for the restoration of Kellogg and Johnson Creeks, including the removal of the Kellogg Dam 63.21% 67 36.79% 39 100 2.
-Make improvements to Milwaukie Bay Park in a manner that celebrates the river and increases opportunities for waterfront events and access for boats and other water-related recreational activities 60.81% 45 39.19% 29 7 3.
-Implement a plan and funding strategy for stormwater improvements that focuses on natural stormwater management and ensures that by 2040 all stormwater is treated before it is discharged into our creeks and river 51.14% 45 48.86% 43 8 4.
-Restore wetlands and riparian vegetation adjacent to our creeks and river 28.57% 16 71.43% 40 5 5.
-Educate and address the impacts that local industries have on water and air quality 55.00% 22 45.00% 18 4 6.
-Encourage stewardship of our local creeks through educational programs and civic events such as clean-up days 18.42% 81.58% 7 31
+rity First Priority Second Priority Tota 1.
+Develop a Natural Resource Plan and funding mechanism for the restoration of Kellogg and Johnson Creeks, including the 63.21% 36.79% removal of the Kellogg Dam 67 39 10 2.
+Make improvements to Milwaukie Bay Park in a manner that celebrates the river and increases opportunities for waterfront 60.81% 39.19% events and access for boats and other water-related recreational activities 45 29 7 3.
+Implement a plan and funding strategy for stormwater improvements that focuses on natural stormwater management and 51.14% 48.86% ensures that by 2040 all stormwater is treated before it is discharged into our creeks and river 45 43 8 4.
+Restore wetlands and riparian vegetation adjacent to our creeks and river 28.57% 71.43% 16 40 5 5.
+Educate and address the impacts that local industries have on water and air quality 45.00% 22 18 4 6.
+Encourage stewardship of our local creeks through educational programs and civic events such as clean-up days 18.42% 81.58% 7 31 3